 As a general guide:

-- The amount of gas cylinders you are allowed to transport can vary.
+- A number of gas cylinders you are allowed to transport can vary.
 When we checked, different routes had different rules, as you can see below:

 - up to 2 x 11kg cylinders